VTCSec/vtcsec.org/getting_started.md

 There are also other wargames linked on the [Resources][rec] page.

 One of the best ways to learn any new skill is to collaborate with others.
-To this effect, we host an [IRC][IRC_intro] channel for club members to discuss what they are working on or trying to learn.
+To this effect, we host an [IRC][IRC_intro] channel and relayed [slack domain][slack] for club members to discuss what they are working on or trying to learn.
 We are developing a tutorial to explain how to set up a persistent connection to IRC.
 In the meantime a not-so-beautiful web interface is also available [here][irc].

 ## When you have questions
 First, [Google][goog] it.